AusDTO/dto-design-guide/.github/PULL_REQUEST_TEMPLATE.md

 ## Description

-Include a high-level description for what the pull request fixes and links to Github issues it would resolve.
+Include a high-level description for what the pull request fixes and links to GitHub issues it resolves.

 ## Additional information